 24 Hour Security Presence

 Monmouth College has round-the-clock security coverage.
-Security officers are now available 24 hours a day seven days a week when school is in session.
+Campus Safety officers are now available 24 hours a day seven days a week when school is in session.

 Important Safety and Violence Prevention Information

 These safety tips are just a few that should be practiced each and every day.
 Please familiarize yourself with the information for your own protection as well as that of other members of the Monmouth College community.

 Report all suspicious activity immediately to the following phone numbers:

 |Office of Residence Life||309-457-2113|

 Getting from Place to Place Safely

 - Be aware of your surroundings; avoid shortcuts through dark, secluded areas.
 Stay where other people are visible.

 - Walk in a group, and walk with confidence.
 If you have to walk alone, contact Campus Safety at 309-337-5708 for an escort.

 - Avoid hats or other items that restrict your vision and earphones that impair your hearing.